-Attendance is required to the national meeting which will take place October 21-24, 2017 in Chicago, IL.
+Attendance is required to the national meeting which will take place October 20-23, 2018 in Washington, DC.
 Registration and hotel are paid by NHC.
-Interns are responsible for paying for their travel (gas or airfare) and meals while at FNCE.
+Interns are responsible for paying for their own travel (gas or airfare) and meals while at FNCE.

 Interns have at least a one-week vacation during late December and early January.
 The exact dates will be given upon acceptance into the program.
 The holidays for the year will be Labor Day, Thanksgiving (2 days), Christmas Day and New Year's Day.

 Some supplies for special projects are reimbursed.
 Supplies purchased must have a receipt and be turned in on the proper form to the internship director.
 This does not include routine daily supplies, e.g., paper, pencils and pens, which are the responsibility of the intern.
 Most textbooks are provided for the dietetic intern but are to be returned upon program completion.
 Interns will be responsible for paying for uniforms and lab coats in the amount of approximately $100.00.
 NHC will provide the interns with an NHC embroidered polo shirt which can be worn on most rotations if desired.
 All copying should be done at NHC's corporate office if at all possible.
 Interns are required to provide their own laptop to be used for projects and on class days.